-The purpose of Ambulatory Surgery Center Association’s Advocacy Fund is to collect financial support from stakeholders for building ASC-related advocacy programs to positively affect federal and state legislation and regulation.
-Giving is a non-PAC way to financially support ASCA’s efforts to reduce the regulatory burden on ASCs and increase ASC market-share, through direct constituent lobbying.
+The purpose of the Ambulatory Surgery Center Association’s Advocacy Fund is to collect financial support from stakeholders for building ASC-related advocacy programs to positively affect federal and state legislation and regulation.
+Giving enables you to financially support ASCA’s efforts to reduce the regulatory burden on ASCs and increase the ASC market share

 - Expanding ASCA support for advocacy training, membership development, and meeting planning for state associations, including expanding the State Leaders’ Conference.